ach5910/SDK-NodeJS-bot-connector/README.md

 Recast.AI official SDK in Node.js for bot connector

+# DEPRECATED

+This SDK is deprecated, please use this [SDK](https://github.com/RecastAI/SDK-NodeJS)

 ## Synospis

 This module is a wrapper around the [Bot connector](https://botconnector.recast.ai) API, and allows you to connect your bot to any channels